 Below are the important things to pack on your Gorilla adventure:

-3. Sturdy hiking boots: to help with the trekking experience and help you easily navigate the trails.
+- Sturdy hiking boots: to help with the trekking experience and easily navigate the trails.

-4. Insect repellents: will keep you safe from insect bites for example bugs and the ones with over 50% DEET are most recommended.
+- Insect repellents: will keep you safe from insect bites, for example bugs and the ones with over 50% DEET are most recommended.

-5. Long trousers and long-sleeved shirts: that will protect your skin against cuts while hiking the jungle.
+- Long trousers and long-sleeved shirts: these will protect your skin against cuts while hiking the jungle.

-6. Hardy gloves: that will protect your hands from the plants while you touch them.
+- Hardy gloves: these will protect your hands from the plants while you touch them.

-7. Sunscreens, sunglasses and a sun hat or cape are necessary for protecting you against the sun.
+- Sunscreen, sunglasses, and a sunhat or cape are necessary for protecting you from the sun.

-8. A backpack: to help carry your belonging like cameras, documents, toiletries, and extra clothes.
+- A backpack: to help carry your belongings like cameras, documents, toiletries, and extra clothes.

-10. Enough drinking water: to keep you hydrated, especially during the 2 to 8 hours hikes.
+- Enough drinking water: to keep you hydrated, especially during the 2- to 8-hour hikes.

 What to Wear for Gorilla Tracking in Uganda?

-1. It is best to wear dull colours to avoid much attention from the Mountain Gorillas.
+- It is best to wear dull colors to avoid much attention from the Mountain Gorillas.

-Most times, travellers will have other experiences to do alongside the Gorilla watching trips on their Uganda tours.
+Most times, travelers will have other activities to do alongside the gorilla- watching trips on their Uganda tours.

 1. Chimpanzee Trekking Tour

-A chimpanzee tracking tour is an amazing adventure allowing you to visit the intelligent chimpanzees in their natural habitat.
+A chimpanzee tracking tour is a wonderful adventure allowing you to visit the intelligent chimpanzees in their natural habitat.

-Kibale NP has the best Chimpanzee tracking experiences in the East of Africa.
+Kibale NP has the best Chimpanzee tracking experiences in East Africa.

 2. Wildlife Safaris in Uganda

-Queen Elizabeth National Park, the most famous wildlife spot harbours the elusive tree climbing Lions and it has a very wide biodiversity that enables it to protect various unique wildlife species.
+Queen Elizabeth National Park, the most famous wildlife spot, harbors the elusive tree climbing Lions and it has a very wide biodiversity that enables it to protect various unique wildlife species.

 Kindly note that for more rewarding Gorilla watching experiences, you may undertake double Gorilla trekking holidays.

-Else, you can undertake a Rwanda Gorilla trek and top up with a wildlife tour to Akagera NP.
+Else, you can undertake a Rwanda Gorilla trek and top it off with a wildlife tour to Akagera NP.

 Kindly note that if you are interested in double Gorilla trekking holidays in both Uganda and Rwanda’s Volcanoes National Park, you can apply for the East African Tourist Visa that allows you entrance to Uganda, Rwanda and Kenya.